ValentinSi/GEO-76_WebGISUebung_Karte/README.md

 # GEO-76_WebGISUebung_Karte
-exercise to create a github repository ansd a web map
+exercise to create a github repository and a web map*

+* with HTML and Leaflet.